yaaminiv/yaaminiv.github.io/_posts/2019-02-28-Sperm-DNA-Extractions-Part3.md

 **Step 6**.
 Obtain the E.Z.N.A.
 Mollusc Kit.
 Add 350 µL ML1 Buffer and 25 µL Proteinase K Solution to each sample.
 Vortex thoroughly.

 **Step 7**.
 Place the samples on 37ºC heat block for overnight incubation.
+  - I started the incubtation at 10:20 a.m.

 **Step 8**.
 Soak used mortars and pestles in a 10% bleach solution for 5 minutes.
 Clean the equipment with a sponge and rinse with DI water before drying.
 The equipment can be sprayed with 100% ethanol to speed up the drying process.